Jaundice is not a disease but rather a symptom that can occur in many different diseases. So, its treatment depends upon its cause’.

 Causes of Jaundice:

-The extensive review of medical literature highlighted the various major causes of jaundice;
+The extensive review of medical literature highlighted the various major causes of the disease are given below;

 - Increased production of bilirubin